microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 ## Learning Objectives for Challenge-01
 By the end of this challenge you will be able to

-+ Explain how FHIR service and FHIR-Proxy operate together
++ Explain the FHIR service - FHIR-Proxy relationship
 + Use an ARM template to deploy FHIR service, FHIR-Proxy, and FHIR-Bulk Loader
 + Configure AAD authentication for FHIR-Proxy and assign app roles
 + Configure Postman for testing FHIR API calls